symfony/symfony-docs/quick_tour/the_controller.rst

 returns the associated friendly URL.

 You can also easily forward the action to another one with the ``forward()`` method.
-As for the ``actions`` helper, it makes an internal sub-request, but it returns the ``Response`` object to allow for further modification::
+It makes an internal sub-request, but it returns the ``Response`` object to allow for further modification::

     $response = $this->forward('AcmeDemoBundle:Hello:fancy', array('name' => $name, 'color' => 'green'));